-Name Designation as Independent Statutory Auditor Supplementary Explanation of the Relationship Reasons of Appointment Toshiyuki Nakamura Toshiyuki Nakamura was once a Representative Director of The Bank of Yokohama, Ltd. Although The Bank of Yokohama, Ltd. and the Company had transactions such as cash in banks or borrowings for the fiscal year ended March 31, 2016, the disclosure of a summary is omitted because such transactions may be judged to have no impact on the judgment of shareholders and investors in view of the transaction scale thereof.
-There are no other relations of interest between The Bank of Yokohama, Ltd. and the Company.
-He has the broad and sophisticated perspective from abundant experience as a manager and the wide-ranging insight.
+Name Designation as Independent Statutory Auditor Supplementary Explanation of the Relationship Reasons of Appointment Toshiyuki Nakamura - He has the broad and sophisticated perspective from abundant experience as a manager and the wide-ranging insight.
 And he meets the requirements of Independent Statutory Auditor.
-Motoo Nagai - He has the broad and sophisticated perspective from abundant experience as a manager and the wide-ranging insight.
+Motoo Nagai - - He has the broad and sophisticated perspective from abundant experience as a manager and the wide-ranging insight.
 Shigetoshi Andoh Shigetoshi Andoh was once the Chairman of Hitachi Zosen Corporation.
 There are no relations of interest between Hitachi Zosen Corporation and the Company.
 He has the broad and sophisticated perspective from abundant experience as a manager and the wide-ranging insight.